knoxa/knoxa.github.io/pentominoes/index.md

 the 'wrong' X pentomino at the next step, and wanders away from the solution subsequently.

 This seems like a reasonably useful method, at least when searching for 6 x 10 solutions, which are the most common.
-I did manage to get 5 x 12 and 4 x 15 solutions with much trouble though.
+I did manage to get 5 x 12 and 4 x 15 solutions without much trouble though.
-When  I tried for a 3 x 20 solution, the first 10 or so attempts (starting with different random number seeds) ended in loops over degenerate solutions
+When  I tried for a 3 x 20 solution, the first several attempts (starting with different random number seeds) ended in loops over degenerate solutions
 - but then I got ...

 ![3 x 20 solution](3x20.svg)